Omir Fernandez: Professional

 Inter Miami FC.
 He continued his good form scoring the winning goal for New York on September 25, 2021, in a 1–0 victory in the Hudson River Derby over rival New York City FC at Yankee Stadium.

 On February 26, 2022, Fernandez scored the winning goal for New York in a 3–1 victory over San Jose Earthquakes in the opening match of the season.
 On June 22, 2022, Fernandez helped New York to advance to the semifinals of the 2022 U.S. Open Cup, scoring a goal in a 3–0 victory over local rival New York City FC.

 On May 9, 2023, Fernandez scored the lone goal for New York in 1–0 victory over rival DC United, helping his side advance to the Round of 16 of the 2023 U.S. Open Cup.
 A few days later, on May 13, Fernandez scored another game winner in a 1–0 victory over New York rival New York City FC.
 On August 3, 2023, Fernandez scored the lone goal for New York, a 31st minute pk, in a 1–0 victory over New York City FC in a Leagues Cup match, helping his club advance to the round of 16.
 On September 23, 2023, Fernandez recorded his first multi goal game as a professional, in a 5–3 victory over D.C.
 United.

 On December 20, 2023, it was announced that Fernandez had signed a two-year deal with Colorado Rapids as a free agent.

 Fernandez was traded to Portland Timbers on April 18, 2025 in exchange for up to $250,000 in General Allocation Money.
+He scored his only goal of the season in the final minute against Minnesota United on July 19th, rescuing an important draw for the team.